Deploy Compute Plane

 1. Connect your Kubernetes Cluster

-While its possible to onboard an existing cluster, we will need to make sure that the cluster has the recommended settings and the components installed for everything to work correctly.
-You can follow the guides for AWS, GCP or Azure to connect your existing cluster.
+You can choose to either create or onboard an existing cluster to Truefoundry platform.
+You can follow the guides for AWS, GCP or Azure to connect your cluster.

 2. Connect your Docker Registry